cloudnative-pg/charts/charts/cloudnative-pg/README.md

 ```

 > **Warning**
 > Uninstalling the chart does not remove the CRDs.
-Delete them manually only if you are sure no `Cluster`
-> resources remain.
+Deleting them cascade-deletes every `Cluster` (and other
+> CloudNativePG) resource across the whole cluster, together with the PostgreSQL data stored in their PVCs.
+> This is irreversible, so only delete the CRDs if you intend to permanently remove all managed databases.

 ## Source Code